urbit/urbit.org-reloaded/content/getting-started/planet.md

 Running Urbit from the command line is suitable for either a cloud installation or a local installation.
 If you're comfortable with the command line and would like greater control over the Urbit virtual machine, this is the right option.
-The Urbit runtime is available for Linux, MacOS, and can also be run on Windows by using WSL2.
+The Urbit runtime is available for Linux, MacOS and Windows.
 Additionally, there are guides for [hosting your planet on DigitalOcean](/using/running/hosting) and [hosting your planet on Linode (external link)](https://jeremytunnell.com/2021/01/09/how-to-install-urbit-on-a-linode-vps),